gbowne1/SPMS_ERPMRP/ABOUTTHIS.md

         ODBC connection on application server or desktop client Database setting are in *.ini file (provide the location of the file).

-    Dependencies
+    Dependencies:
         To be determined.

     Provide application server(s) names
         Not named yet.
 Normal convention follows.

-    Provide any dependencies on SQL Server features or services.
+    Provide any dependencies on SQL Server features or services:

         SQL Server Reporting Services
         Partitioning